All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Superior Visceral Fat Reduction

-Body composition data from SURMOUNT trials showed that tirzepatide produced substantial reductions in both visceral and subcutaneous fat.
-Importantly, the ratio of visceral to total fat loss was favorable, meaning tirzepatide preferentially targets the abdominal fat depot that expands most during menopause .
+Body composition data from SURMOUNT trials showed that tirzepatide produced substantial reductions in both visceral and subcutaneous fat. the ratio of visceral to total fat loss was favorable, meaning tirzepatide preferentially targets the abdominal fat depot that expands most during menopause .

 Metabolic Syndrome Reversal

-Many menopausal women meet criteria for metabolic syndrome, a cluster of conditions including central obesity, elevated blood pressure, high triglycerides, low HDL cholesterol, and impaired fasting glucose.
+Many menopausal women meet criteria for metabolic syndrome, a cluster of conditions including central obesity, improved blood pressure, high triglycerides, low HDL cholesterol, and impaired fasting glucose.
 In SURMOUNT-1, tirzepatide resolved metabolic syndrome in a significant proportion of participants who had it at baseline .

 Head-to-Head with Semaglutide